slevithan/oniguruma-to-es/README.md

 ### `target`

-One of `'ES2018'`, `'ES2024'` *(default)*, or `'ES2025'`.
+One of `'auto'` *(default)*, `'ES2025'`, `'ES2024'`, or `'ES2018'`.

-Sets the JavaScript language version for the generated pattern and flags.
+JavaScript version support needed for generated regexes. `'auto'` sets the value based on your env.
 Later targets allow faster processing, simpler generated source, and support for additional features.

 <details>
   <summary>More details</summary>